 Keswick Launch is located on the lakefront and provides boat tours of Derwentwater.
 Your options are:

-• Take a cruise around the lake stopping at 7 different locations (hop on and off).
+• Take a cruise around the lake, stopping at 7 different locations (hop on and off).

-• Hire a motorboat and explore yourself.
+• Hire a motorboat and explore on your own.

 • Hire a canoe and paddle under your own steam.